I am Ebony Laquise.

 Ebony was a Presidential Scholar at Tuskegee University where she earned a Bachelor of Science degree in Computer Science (Information Systems).
 She pursued a Masters in Business Information Technology at DePaul University.
 Her activism has been featured on Pacifica Radio, NPR and other national news outlets.
 Her “Why I March” essay has been officially accepted into the Sophia Smith Special Collection archive at Smith College, which is an internationally recognized repository of manuscripts, archives, photographs, periodicals and other primary sources in women's history.

 Ebony was born and raised in Alabama.
-She continues to be an avid supporter of STEM education, economic equality and human rights.
+She continues to be women's rights advocate, human rights activist, anti-racism warrior, an angelic troublemaker.